Retirement – Where Do Annuity Fit In

 1. When to annuitise?

 In the “3 Phases of Retirement” concept (which I’m a huge believer in), retirement is not thought of as a straight line but rather in phases.
 There is the initial phase call the “Go-Go” years where we typically associate with retirement such as holidays, cruises and non-stop happy hours.
 There is the second phase call the “Slow-Go” years where people slow down because their energy levels start to come down so even if they can afford to go for a holiday, they are not interested to go.
-Finally, there is the last phase call the “No-Go” years where people are no longer independent and in need of long term care.
+Finally, there is the last phase call the “No-Go” years where people are no longer independent and is in need of long term care.

 In my opinion, this is how important annuity income is at the various stages of retirement: